 We offer four undergraduate courses:

 BA Hons Broadcast Journalism – accredited by the Broadcast Journalism Training Council, this degree is for students interested in developing a career as a broadcast journalist.
-This degree focuses on developing the technical and theoretical skills required for working in radio, television and online journalism.
-Intensive training in practical skills is complemented by options allowing students to explore broader communications environment, including online / multimedia journalism, documentary production, political journalism, and the creative and cultural industries.
+This degree focuses on developing the technical and theoretical skills required for working in radio, television and online news journalism whilst encouraging reflection on the role of journalism in society.
+Training in practical skills is complemented by options allowing students to explore the broader communications environment, including multimedia journalism, documentary production, political journalism, public relations, new media and the creative and cultural industries.

 BA Hons Film, Photography and Media – for students who wish to develop their knowledge and skills in digital film and photography.
 The degree includes core theoretical and practical modules while the options cover a wide range of topics including TV production, film editing, film production, digital photography, script writing, film history, digital imaging and documentary production.

 BA Hons Communication and Media – for students interested in a broad theoretical grounding in the sociology and culture of communication and media industries.
 This is a flexible degree, where core modules are complemented by options in political journalism, public relations, new / online media, film studies, photography, the creative and cultural industries and international communications.

 BA Hons New Media – for students interested in focusing on the theory and practice of digital / online media.
 The core modules help students develop their theoretical and practical knowledge of interactive media, web design, mobile media and other online technologies.
 These are complemented by a broad set of options relating to online design and technology, gaming, graphic design, public relations, media and communication theory.